MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/samples/iOS/test.md

 ## Make the test folder
 1. Open a terminal and go to the project directory.
-2. Run this command to remove the derivedDataPath if it exists:
+2. Run the command below to remove the derivedDataPath if it exists:

   ```shell
   rm -rf ddp
   ```

-3. Run this command to make the build folder for tests:
+3. Run the command below to make the build folder for tests:

   ```shell
   xcrun xcodebuild build-for-testing -configuration Debug -workspace demoapp-ios-swift.xcworkspace -sdk iphoneos -scheme demoapp-ios-swift -derivedDataPath ddp